-If you neatly stacked a bunch of your colored (i.e., not black, white or gray) t-shirts, which pile would it most resemble?
+If you neatly stacked a bunch of your colorful (i.e., not black, white or gray) t-shirts, which pile would it most resemble?
 (I am so sorry, these images look enticingly clickable but they are NOT, just look at them, no clicking, it won't work haha):

 If you choose A, you're most likely a Warm person.
 B, most likely Cool.
 C, most likely Neutral.

-Other real life scenarios!:
+Other real-life scenarios!:

 - If you're lipstick shopping and tell a salesperson "PLEASE don't put me in an orange lipstick.
 Everything turns orange on me!" then you're probably a Cool.
 You lean toward mauves, berry shades and blue-based pinks and feel most like yourself in them.
 Often people with cool undertones have cool blue eyes or darker brown eyes.